noahreeves-1/simple-closure-take-home/README.md

 To mitigate scraping delays, I mocked API responses on the frontend, which helped decouple UI testing from manual login steps.
 These mock responses are now commented out in the code.

-For full transparency, I went slightly over the 4-hour time limit due to the unexpected scraper rebuild.
 The repo includes both the original (logged-out) and final (logged-in) scraper logic, with the original commented out for context.

 ## Overview